The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Orange - Optimal wavelength: 532 nm

-Response is variable and less predictable than red, though it is treated with the same 532 nm wavelength.
-Some oranges containing flesh-tone pigments may be subject to paradoxical darkening.
-A preliminary test is systematically recommended.
-Orange-red combinations in a tattoo may require two laser passes with different parameters.
+A variable response, less predictable than red, treated with the same 532 nm wavelength.
+Some oranges containing flesh-tone pigments can be prone to paradoxical darkening.
+A prior test is always advised.
+An orange-red combination in one tattoo may require two laser passes with different settings.

 Difficulty: ★★★☆☆